the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 - what kind of details do you need to include that should be maintained consistently in all illustrations
 - If you need raw and vector (layered) versions of your image files, you will have to communicate this in advance and prepare to pay extra for the postprocessing.

-## Service provider for the previous illustrations
+### Service Providers

+Budget for hiring a professional scribe can vary based on the kind of service they provide.
-In previous Book Dash, *The Turing Way* has worked with [Scriberia](https://www.scriberia.com/) artists/scribes that are hired on per day cost for live scribing.
+In *The Turing Way*, we have worked with [Scriberia](https://www.scriberia.com/) artists/scribes who are hired on per day cost for live scribing.
 The cost is less for half-day, and additional charges apply for infographics.
 For each event, we have worked with different scribes and enjoy the diverse style and skills they bring to the event.
 Our illustrations are a mix of simple and complex concepts and are often described with cartoon-like characters.
 The Scribria company is given equal authorship with *The Turing Way* community members who contribute to the development of those images during the Book Dash.

-Costs for freelance illustrators may be lower and often can provide bespoke services (creating specific styles, details and number of images).
+Costs of hiring freelance illustrators may be lower and they can often provide bespoke services (creating specific styles, details and number of images).
 Our colleagues in [Turing Commons](https://turing-commons.netlify.app/) work with freelance scribe artists and illustrators to create illustrations asynchronously.
 All images by Turing Commons are available in their [GitHub repository](https://github.com/alan-turing-institute/ethics-and-rri-resources/tree/main/images) also under CC-BY 4.0 license for reuse.

-When planning, it is always good to contact the company's account manager or the freelance artist directly to set a 20-30 minutes meeting to discuss your brief and any detail they should know.
+When planning, it is always good to look for more than one service providers to compare the cost.
+Contact the company's account manager or the freelance artist directly to set a 20-30 minutes meeting to discuss your brief and any detail they should know.
-Based on your request, they will share their quotes for each service and block the dates/times in their calendar as discussed with you.
+Based on your request, they will share their quotes for each service.
+When confirmed, block the dates/times and share details about your event (agenda, logistics, and anything else they should know).
 When agreed, you will receive a contract for the service, terms and conditions and an invoice to be paid after the service is delivered.

-## Pro tips
+## Pro Tips

 To enhance the use of these illustrations, we have learned to keep the concepts simple, self-contained and reusable in different contexts.
 If texts or sentences are used in the image, we request a copy of those illustrations without text to make sure that they can be translated into other languages.